 Would you make a good publicist?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Public relations is the art of influencing public perception by using strategic communication, and this is exactly what a publicist does.

 There are several ways a publicist can do this:

 There are several types of publicists:

 - work with social networks, newspapers, TV and radio to build relationships with these providers in order to ensure that clients have access to all opportunities